Brentford FC in West London was always at the top of my list for people…

 But World War II interrupted all that.
 They dropped out of the First Division in 1948, Curtis left in 1949, and by 1954 they were back in the Third Division.
 They would spend the next sixty years in the third and fourth tiers, save one season in the second tier when they finished last.

 Over the years, they made the promotion playoffs nine times without ever going up, the worst being a loss to rivals Fulham in the 2020 Championship Playoff Final.
-But last year they went back and finally won it, 2-0 over Swansea City.
+But in 2021 they went back and finally won it, 2-0 over Swansea City.
 They are back in the top tier for the first time since 1947.

 Game Day Tips at Brentford